 Adomavicius et al., “Context-Aware Recommender Systems,” Proceedings of the 2008 ACM Conference on Recommender Systems, Oct.
 23-25, 2008, Switzerland, pp. 1-37. cited by the applicant.

 Radwan, “Predicting behavior from actions in the past,” 2KnowMySelf, 2014, Retrieved from:

 Belkin, “Intelligent Information Retrieval: Whose Intelligence?”
 Proceedings of the Fifth International Symposium for Information (ISI’96), 1996, 6 pp. cited by the applicant.

 Levy, “Siri’s Inventors are Building a Radical New AI That Does Anything You Ask,” Wired, Retrieved from:

 Viv Labs, “Viv: The Global Brain,” Viv Labs, Retrieved from:

-Many features that Google is showing context for, around user needs, appear to be related to user search history data.
+Many features that Google is showing context for, around predicting user’s needs, appear to be related to user search history data.
 It is one of the foundations upon which Siri, Google Now, and Viv function.
-It’s worth studying how context is used by those applications, and in things such as recommendation systems in eCommerce.
+It’s worth studying how context is used by those applications and in things such as recommendation systems in eCommerce.
 If Google is successful in predicting user’s needs, it can anticipate searches that people may want to make and leave them satisfied.